ModRef/ModRef.github.io/ModRef2020.md

 | 17:30 | Patrick Spracklen, Nguyen Dang, Özgür Akgün and Ian Miguel | Towards Portfolios of Streamlined Constraint Models: A Case Study with the Balanced Academic Curriculum Problem [(paper)](papers/ModRef2020_Towards Portfolios of Streamlined Constraint Models.pdf) |
 | *17:45* | *End of workshop* |

+## <a name="invspeakers"></a> Invited Talks

+### Maria Garcia de la Banda - Rethinking Model Reformulation: from Speed focused to Human focused

+Maria Garcia de la Banda is a Professor at the Faculty of Information Technology, at Monash University and has more than 25 years of experience as an academic.
+Prof. Garcia de la Banda’s PhD won the Universidad Politécnica de Madrid’s Best PhD Award.
+She was awarded the first and only prestigious Logan Fellowship, a role she held for 6 years.
+She has been an elected member of the Executive Committee of the Association of Logic Programming, and of the Association for Constraint Programming, of which she is currently president.

+Prof. Garcia de la Banda has extensive research experience in the modelling and solving of combinatorial problems, with particular emphasis on the (semi-)automatic analysis and transformation of constraint programming models.
+In 2005 she jointly won the International Constraint Modelling Challenge.
+During her career she has kept her feet on the ground, being involved in transferring her expertise to a long list of real-world applications.

+### Tias Guns - Hybrid Prediction and Constraint Solving

+Tias Guns is Assistant Professor at the Vrije Universiteit Brussel (VUB), in the Business, Technology and Operations lab of the faculty of Economic and Social Sciences & Solvay Business School.
+His research lies on the border between data mining and constraint programming, and his main interest is in integrating domain expertise and user constraints into data analytics tasks.
+As part of his PhD, he has developed the CP4IM framework which showed for the first time the potential of using constraint programming for pattern mining.
+His PhD was awarded with both the constraint programming dissertation award and the ECCAI artificial intelligence dissertation award.
+He is an active member of the community and has organized a number of workshops and a special issue on the topic of combining constraint programming with machine learning and data mining.

+*Abstract*: Increasingly, the knowledge needed to formulate constraint solving problems is not explicitly written down.
+Instead, we have to infer part of the knowledge implicitely from the users, (such as preferences), or through perception (image recognition) or the environment (price predictions).
+In this task I motivate this change in requirements and the challenges it poses with respect to modeling and (re)formulating such data-driven constraint solving problems.

 ## <a name="pmodrefs"></a> Previous ModRef Workshops
 The ModRef workshop has been running for 19 years and has hosted many interesting presentations.